bbatsov/metaredux/_posts/2024-02-10-the-state-of-flycheck-alive-and-kicking.md

 **Note:** Flycheck has a somewhat weird versioning scheme - only major and minor versions (Major.Minor).
 That's legacy of the fact that after version 0.25 the project went to version 26, but opted to stay with major versions signifying new features & changes.
 I'm more fond of SemVer myself, but that ship has sailed and I'll stick to the existing version scheme.

 What are the plans for the future?
 I don't have anything grand in mind right now - mostly working through the backlog of issues and PRs.
+I don't think the project has any serious shortcomings that need to be addressed and I think that the codebase is pretty healthy overall.

-At some point I might rework the project's website, but I found it refreshing to work with reStructured Text (RST) and Sphinx for a change, so I definitely am not in a hurry to make changes there.
+At some point I might rework the project's website (I normally use [Antora](https://antora.org/) in my projects), but I found it refreshing to work with reStructured Text (RST) and Sphinx for a change, so I definitely am not in a hurry to make changes there.
 Some items that I've been thinking about:

 - Complete transition of the project's tests from ERT to Buttercup
 - Update the docs to reflect modern developments (e.g. the changes that happened to our main "competitor" Flymake after Emacs 26)
 - Review the list of bundled checkers and trim those that are no longer relevant
+- I've noticed there's a bit of demand for TRAMP support, which shouldn't be too hard to add (but I'm always somewhat wary of TRAMP and the added complexity support for it brings)

 If you have any ideas about improvements - feel free to share those in the comments or over at GitHub!